 Secondly, you want to seek out foods high in the Omega Fatty Acids, especially the Omega 3 Fatty Acids.
 These fatty acids are crucial to maintaining the health of your dog’s heart and are most commonly found in high levels in oily fish ingredients, such as Mackerel and Trout.
 However, they are also present in other ingredients like Flaxseed.

 While it is not required to list the level of the Omega Fatty Acids on the Guaranteed Analysis of a dog food formula, many brands do so.
 This additional information makes the challenge of finding a suitable dog food formula with a high level of these fatty acids a more straightforward endeavor.

 Best Dog Food For Adult Great Danes

 Nature’s Variety Instinct’s Original range is a safe bet for almost all dogs of any shape and size.
 While the brand may be better known for its selection of raw and semi-raw formulas, their traditional dry food recipes provide excellent nutrition at an affordable price.

 It is true that their formulas may not be tailored specifically to large or giant breeds like Great Danes.
 However, they are still very suitable for adult dogs who no longer need to worry about the effects of rapid growth or mineral imbalances.

-The range of legumes and starchy vegetables in this formula is large which provides a range of vitamins, minerals, and dietary fiber.
-However, the large number of ingredients may make it inappropriate for those dogs with sensitive stomachs or allergies.
+The range of legumes and starchy vegetables in this formula is large, which provides a range of vitamins, minerals, and dietary fiber.
+However, a large number of ingredients may make it inappropriate for those dogs with sensitive stomachs or allergies.

 Nature’s Logic may be less familiar to consumers than some of the other brands mentioned in this article, but their recipes plug an essential gap in the premium and hypoallergenic dog food market.